Dutch Basketball Supercup

 The Dutch Basketball Supercup, also known as the DBL Supercup, is the super cup competition of professional basketball in the Netherlands.
 The match is played by the champions of the Dutch Basketball League and the winner of the NBB Cup.
 It is a super cup competition.
 The first Supercup game was held in 2011.

-The Supercup has three record titles holders, Heroes Den Bosch, Donar and ZZ Leiden have won three titles each.
-Two other teams have played in the game so far: Landstede Hammers and BAL.
+The record holder for most Supercup titles is ZZ Leiden, who have won five trophies.